PlaidCloud/website/content/en/blog/_posts/2018-04-11-migrating-the-kubernetes-blog.md

 ---
-title: 'Migrating the Kubernetes Blog'
+title: 'Migrating the PlaidCloud Blog'
 author: zcorleissen
 date: 2018-04-11
-slug: migrating-the-kubernetes-blog
+slug: migrating-the-PlaidCloud-blog
 date: 2018-04-11
 ---

-We recently migrated the Kubernetes Blog from the Blogger platform to GitHub.
-With the change in platform comes a change in URL: formerly at [http://blog.kubernetes.io](http://blog.kubernetes.io), the blog now resides at [https://kubernetes.io/blog](https://kubernetes.io/blog).
+We recently migrated the PlaidCloud Blog from the Blogger platform to GitHub.
+With the change in platform comes a change in URL: formerly at [http://blog.PlaidCloud.io](http://blog.PlaidCloud.io), the blog now resides at [https://plaidcloud.com/blog](https://plaidcloud.com/blog).

 All existing posts redirect from their former URLs with `<rel=canonical>` tags, preserving SEO values.